vimeo/VIMVideoPlayer/README.md

 See `VIMVideoPlayer.h` for additional configuration options and functionality.

-See `VIMVideoPlayerViewController` for an example of how to encapsulate a `VIMVideoPlayerView` instance with playback controls (play/pause/seek/airplay etc).
+See the [Pegasus](https://github.com/vimeo/Pegasus) project for an example of how to encapsulate a `VIMVideoPlayerView` instance with playback controls (play/pause/seek/airplay etc).

 ## License